 Hip Hop Artists

 Hip Hop Science Project

 I eat MC’s up like a pack of hungry lions so step out my way, I’m droppin’ science.

 — Marley Marl, Featuring Craig G – DROPPIN’ SCIENCE, (1988).

 Envisioned by world-renowned physicist, Dr. Stephon Alexander, the Hip Hop Science Project is a series of one-hour video live streams pairing a notable scientist of color with a Hip Hop icon.
 The two will drop knowledge through a spirited conversation about the intersections of science, Hip Hop music, and Hip Hop culture.
 From ancient instruments that inspired binary code to the sonic cadence of rap lyrics, each conversation is designed to educate and inspire students and adults.
-The Hip Hop Science project is produced by the Universal Hip Hop Museum and made possible through a generous grant from the Simons Foundation.
+The Hip Hop Science project is produced by The Hip Hop Museum and made possible through a generous grant from the Simons Foundation.
 Droppin’ science and knowledge in Fall 2022.

 Back 2 the Lab